msawangwan/deploy/README.md

 * * *

-i created this tool for myself because i needed something simple and did not require all the features of a build pipeline such as jenkins. in fact for web dev, i believe you can achieve similar results if not do more, with just this little app.
+i created this tool for myself, because i needed something simple and did not require all the features of a fancy build pipeline such as jenkins. in fact for web dev, i believe you can achieve similar results if not do more, with just this little app. also i found jenkins to be slow, cumbersome and worst-of-all written in java.

-i also really love writting in golang and am always looking for excuses to build infastructure using the language. i also really love learning so projects like this one, although many would say is a case of 'reinventing the wheel', is one full, rich learning expierence.
+but more importantly, i really love writting in golang and find continiously(sp?) find myself looking for excuses to build infastructure using the language. i also really love learning, and projects like this one (although some may cry, is a case of 'reinventing the wheel'), are full of many priceless, learning expierences.

 * * *